nationalarchives/docker/docker/tna-python-django/README.md

 ## Environment variables

-All environment variables defined in [tna-python](../tna-python/README.md) as well as:
+All environment variables defined in [tna-python](../tna-python/README.md) or [tna-python-dev](../tna-python-dev/README.md) or  as well as:

 | Variable                 | Description                          | Default |
 | ------------------------ | ------------------------------------ | ------- |